frictionlessdata/datapackage/source/revisioning-data.rst

 that it limits the the changes we have to store (in essence objects unchanged between revision X and revision Y get "merged" into a single object).

-For example, if our domain model had Person, Address, Job, a change to Person X would only require a copy of Person X record (an even more standard example is wiki pages).
-Obviously, for this to work, one needs to able to partition the data (domain model).
-With normal domain model this is trivial: pick the object types e.g. Person, Address, Job etc. However, for a graph setup (as with RDF) this is not so trivial.
+For example, if our database had Person, Address, Job, a change to Person X would only require a copy of Person X record (an even more standard example is wiki pages).
+Obviously, for this to work, one needs to able to partition the data (database).
+With a normal database this is trivial: pick the object types e.g. Person, Address, Job etc. However, for a graph setup (as with RDF) this is not so trivial.